Peripatetic Slide

-The Peripatetic offers the most generous critique of any conference bar none in terms of page count.
-We cover up to 60 pages, plus offer private tutorials on additonal pages for a nominal fee.
+The Peripatetic offers the most generous critique of any conference bar none in terms of page count, covering up to 60 double-spaced pages, plus offering private tutorials on additonal pages for a nominal fee.

-Known for small intimate groups and warm yet rigorous critiques of novels, short stories, memoirs and other creative nonfiction, the workshops meet three hours during six mornings, break for lunch, then retire to private rooms for structured quiet time to write and read.
-Late afternoons, the writers reassemble in the living room for writing exercises, which are often tailored to individual needs.
-In the evenings the faculty and participants often eat together, then gather for refreshments, readings, discussions about writing and how to tackle craft issues.
+Known for small intimate groups and warm yet rigorous critiques of novels, short stories, memoirs and other creative nonfiction, the Peripatetic workshops meet three hours during six mornings, break for lunch, then retire to private rooms for structured quiet time to write and read.
+Late afternoons, the writers reassemble for writing exercises, tailored to individual needs.
+In the evenings the faculty and participants often eat together, then gather for refreshments, readings, discussions about publishing, craft and other writing issues.

-The workshops focus on elements of writing, such as point of view, scene, character development, dialogue, the importance of theme, plot development and creation of tension in both fiction and nonfiction writing.
-The writing exercises often relate to problems evident in the work at hand.
-We also spend time discussing how to get one's work out into the world.
+The workshops focus on elements of writing, such as point of view, settings, character development, dialogue, the importance of theme, plot development and creation of tension in fiction and nonfiction writing.
+When possible, writing exercises are tailored to problems evident in the work presented each day.

-Participants mail their work a month in advance of the workshops and tutorials, so they can be read by the faculty and writers.
-This advance reading guarantees good, thoughtful critiques during the week of the workshop. as well as freeing up time for writing and for exploring the Catskills.
+Participants mail work a month before the Peripatetic begins so that manuscripts are read in advance by the writers and faculty.
+This advance reading guarantees good, thoughtful critiques during the workshops, as well as freeing up afternoons and evenings for writing, rewriting or exploring Deal.

 “The way (they) read people, anticipate needs, calm anxieties and listen to their stories is invaluable.”